lewagon/sass-challenges/01-middleman-content-migration/README.md

 1. Migrate your home page **content** into the `index.html.erb` Middleman page
 1. Create a new `contact.html.erb` page with team and contact infos

-Before you code:

-1. Start your server with the script.
+Before coding, **start your server** with the script.
 Once you're done

 1. Commit and publish you change on Github.
 1. Deploy your site with the script.